nl2992/fourier-option-pricer/README.md

         ...
 ```

 Any model that satisfies this gets the full engine for free.
 The two `[orig]` modules — `greeks/` and `control_variate/` — are where the project goes beyond replication.
-Fourier Greeks give you Delta, Gamma, and Vega from a single FFT call by differentiating the characteristic function analytically; the control variate module uses the FFT price as the exact control variate for the MC pricer, directly connecting Module 5 theory to the Fourier engine and yielding >0.99 correlation between the two estimators.
+Fourier Greeks give you Delta, Gamma, and Vega from a single FFT call by differentiating the characteristic function analytically; the control variate module uses the FFT price as the exact control variate for the MC pricer, directly connecting Module 5 theory to the Fourier engine.

 ---